Bobbie was presented with the

 Two Years in a Row!

-Groovin’ On a Sunday presented by Ann McCormack with Woody Regan at the piano at 53 Above on June 17th.
+June 17th Groovin’ On a Sunday presented by Ann McCormack with Woody Regan at the piano at 53 Above.

 Groovin’ on a Sunday will finish off the season with one more Celebration of NYC Pride!
 Your $15 cover will benefit Hetrick-Martin Institute for LGBTQ Youth.
 Guests Meg Flather, Bobbie Horowitz, Meg Flather, Aaron Morishita and Ira Lee Collings join the Groovin’ Gang, Woody, Ann, Jason Ellis, Mary Sue Daniels, & Evelyn Sullivan.